Our History

 • 2016 Courts 1-6 groomed; Replacement of fencing for courts 1-6; Sand restoration of courts 7 & 8; Split system put in clubhouse

 • 2016 A detailed history of MTA was published by Community Clubs Victoria in October in their 100 year book.
+An update was completed in 2024.
 Read it here: The History of Tennis in Mansfield

 • 2018 All ages development area with practice wall and hot shots courts completed; car park relocated & new fencing